William Baffin: Life

 With the abandonment of projects for the Northwest Passage, Baffin took service with the East India Company, possibly with the intent of eventually discovering the passage from the western end.
 He left as master's mate to Andrew Shilling, captain of Anne Royal, on 4 February 1617.
 The fleet – under the command of Captain Martin Pring – reached Saldanha Bay in South Africa on 21 June and Surat in British India in September.
 Baffin's ship then performed separate service on runs to Mocha in Yemen and other ports of the Red Sea and Persian Gulf.
 Upon his return to London in September, 1619, the company granted him special recognition for the valuable charts he had made during the course of his voyage.

-Map of northern India attributed to Baffin; published after his death (1625).
+A map of northern India attributed to Baffin, published in 1625, after his death.
 This map was drawn after intelligence from the Mughal court was passed to Sir Thomas Roe, the current ambassador, who then passed the intelligence on to Baffin in 1619.

 In 1620, he sailed east again as master of London on the special recommendation of Capt.
 Shilling, the commander of the expedition.
 Baffin left the Downs on 25 March and reached Suvali Beach near Surat in India on 9 November.
-Hearing of a joint Portuguese and Dutch fleet searching for them, Shilling went in search of them: he was wounded in battle in the Gulf of Oman on 28 December and died on 6 January.
-A year later, the East India Company agreed to join the Persian assaults on the Portuguese fortresses on the islands of Qeshm and Hormuz in exchange for certain trade concessions.
+Hearing of a joint Portuguese and Dutch fleet searching for them, Shilling went in search of them: he was wounded in battle in the Gulf of Oman on 28 December and died on 6 January 1621.

+In 1622, the East India Company agreed to join the Persian assaults on the Portuguese fortresses on the islands of Qeshm and Hormuz in exchange for certain trade concessions.
 At Qeshm off Bandar Abbas, he was sent ashore on 23 January 1622 to take measurements of the height and distance of the walls of Fort Queixome to assist the fleet's gunners.
 One of his contemporaries described his death:

 Master Baffin went on shoare with his Geometricall Instruments, for the taking of the height and distance of the Castle wall, for the better levelling of his peece to make his shot; but, as he was about the same, he received a small shot from the Castle into his belly, wherewith he gave three leapes, and died immediately.
 He was one of few English casualties.
 The garrison swiftly surrendered, and Anglo-Persian control of Qeshm permitted the swift conquest of Ormuz, opening Persia to direct trade.